Leadership hiring when the cost of getting it wrong is measured in months, not resumes

 Most leadership searches fail the same way

+That structure is common.
+It isn’t irrational.
 It’s what happens when hiring is treated as a handoff instead of a decision.

 Building Blocks operates differently.

-This is not a volume model.
+This is not built as a volume business.
+It’s structured as a decision model.

 What changes when one person owns the decision

-Misalignment surfaces before the market is engaged.
+Decisions happen earlier because misalignment gets surfaced before the market is engaged.

-It’s fewer false starts, clearer conviction, and leadership hires that hold.
+The goal isn’t speed for its own sake.
+It’s fewer false starts, stronger conviction, and leadership hires that hold.

 How ownership shows up in practice

-Success is defined with precision before the market is engaged.
-Misalignment is surfaced early, while it’s still cheap to fix.
+Ownership starts before sourcing.
+Success is defined clearly before the market is engaged, and misalignment is surfaced while there’s still room to adjust.

-Real-time feedback informs the role as much as the candidates.
+The market is used as signal.
+Real-time feedback shapes the role as much as it shapes the candidate list.

 Define the Decision